High Flux Beam Reactor: History

-The reactor first reached criticality on Halloween, October 31, 1965.
-About twice as large as the preceding BGRR, HFBR initially operated at a thermal power level of 40 megawatts.
-Following an equipment upgrade in 1982, the reactor was operated at up to 60 megawatts thermal; a safety reanalysis resulted in HFBR being shut down in 1989 and being limited to 30 megawatts thermal upon restart in 1991.
+The reactor first reached criticality on October 31, 1965.
+About twice as large as the preceding BGRR, the HFBR initially operated at a thermal power level of 40 megawatts.
+Following an equipment upgrade in 1982, the reactor was operated at up to 60 megawatts thermal; a safety reanalysis resulted in the HFBR being shut down in 1989 and being limited to 30 megawatts thermal upon restart in 1991.

 The HFBR shut down in December 1996 for routine maintenance and refueling.
-While shutdown, a leak of tritiated water was identified by routine sampling of ground water from wells located adjacent to the reactor's spent fuel pool.
-Upon further investigation a leak was discovered in the spent fuel pool that released tritium-contaminated water into the ground.
-The reactor remained shut down for three years for safety and environmental reviews.
+During shutdown, a leak of tritiated water was identified by routine sampling of groundwater from wells located adjacent to the reactor's spent fuel pool.
+Upon further investigation, a leak was discovered in the spent fuel pool that released tritium-contaminated water into the ground.
+The reactor remained shut for three years for safety and environmental reviews.
 In January 1998, all the spent fuel was removed and shipped off site to allow for the insertion of a stainless steel liner in the spent fuel pool for the restart of the reactor.
-However, in November 1999, the Department of Energy decided to permanently shut down HFBR.
+However, in November 1999, the Department of Energy decided to permanently shut down the HFBR.